A Survey of Deep Active Learning: Deep Active Learning

-At the same time, some researchers have considered using Generative Adversarial Networks (GAN) for data augmentation.
-For example, GAAL \cite{Zhu2017Generative} introduced the Generative Adversarial Network (GAN) to the AL query method for the first time.
+At the same time, some researchers have considered using GAN (Generative Adversarial Networks) for data augmentation.
+For example, GAAL (Generative Adversarial Active Learning) \cite{Zhu2017Generative} introduced the GAN to the AL query method for the first time.
 GAAL aims to use generative learning to generate samples with more information than the original dataset.
 However, random data augmentation does not guarantee that the generated samples will have more information than those contained in the original data, and could thus represent a waste of computing resources.
-Accordingly, BGADL \cite{Tran2019BayesianGenerativeActive} expands the idea of GAAL \cite{Zhu2017Generative} and proposes a Bayesian generative active deep learning method.
-More specifically, BGADL combines the generative adversarial active learning (GAAL) \cite{Zhu2017Generative}, Bayesian data augmentation \cite{Tran2017Bayesian}, auxiliary-classifier generative adversarial networks (ACGAN) \cite{Odena2017Conditional} and variational autoencoder (VAE) \cite{Kingma2013Auto} methods, with the aim of generating samples of disagenment regions \cite{Settles2012Active} belonging to different categories.
-A structure comparison between GAAL and BGADL is presented in Fig.\ref{fig:GAAL_BGADL}.
+Accordingly, BGADL (Bayesian Generative Active Deep Learning) \cite{Tran2019BayesianGenerativeActive} expands the idea of GAAL \cite{Zhu2017Generative} and proposes a Bayesian generative active deep learning method.
+More specifically, BGADL combines the generative adversarial active learning \cite{Zhu2017Generative}, Bayesian data augmentation \cite{Tran2017Bayesian}, ACGAN (Auxiliary-Classifier Generative Adversarial Networks) \cite{Odena2017Conditional} and VAE (Variational Autoencoder) \cite{Kingma2013Auto} methods, with the aim of generating samples of disagreement regions \cite{Settles2012Active} belonging to different categories.
+Structure comparison between GAAL and BGADL is presented in Fig.\ref{fig:GAAL_BGADL}.